annkissam/her-webmock/README.md

  * Test stub associations
  * Support more association stubs
  * test default_request_test_headers functionality
+ * make the stub methods included in a model just stubs that call out to the stub methods
  * Break out the stub components

 ## Development